Makers - Data reduction#

 The spectrum datasets represent 1D spectra along an energy axis within a given on region.
 The SpectrumDataset contains a counts spectrum, and a background model.
 The SpectrumDatasetOnOff contains ON and OFF count spectra, background is implicitly modeled via the OFF counts spectrum.

 The SpectrumDatasetMaker make spectrum dataset for a single observation.
-In that case the irfs and background are computed at a single fixed offset, which is recommended only for point-sources.
+In that case the IRFs and background are computed at a single fixed offset, which is recommended only for point-sources.

 Here is an example of data reduction loop to create SpectrumDatasetOnOff datasets: